All Episodes

 James O'Keefe and Ryan Grimm from the Huffington Post.

-there's a history of what enemy of the people that phrase means as used by dictators and authoritarians, including Stalin, including Hitler, and I'm not about to say uh anything about comparing uh Hitler and Trump, uh, but it's a demagogue's statement.
+And I'm not about to say anything about comparing Hitler and Trump, but it's a demagogue's statement.

 Somebody's going to get hurt.

-Because just like in every other dynamic in life, if you take somebody who's got a legitimate reason to be upset in the first place, and you pump them up, and it starts to become a call to action.
+It's just a question of time because just like in every other dynamic in life, if you take somebody who's got a legitimate reason to be upset in the first place and you pump them up and it starts to become a call to action, somebody's going to get hurt.

 As long as American democracy remains healthy, there will be reporters willing to pursue the truth, even if that means incurring the wrath of the most powerful person in the world.

-A free press isn't the enemy of America, it's a big part of what makes America great.
+It's a big part of what makes America great.

 No Donald Trump rally would be complete without a healthy dose of media bashing.

-The latest onslaught follows this tweet, the president declaring all-out war on journalists, calling them the enemy of the American people.
+The latest onslaught follows this tweet: the president declaring all-out war on journalists, calling them the enemy of the American people.

 Over the weekend, he turned up his rhetoric, and that is drawing a sharp new backlash.